Princess Sophie Caroline of Brunswick-Wolfenbüttel: Marriage

-In Brunswick on 20 September 1759, 11 months after the death of his first wife Princess Wilhelmine of Prussia (Sophie Caroline's aunt), Sophie Caroline married Frederick, Margrave of Brandenburg-Bayreuth.
+In Brunswick on 20 September 1759, 11 months after the death of his first wife, Sophie Caroline married Frederick, Margrave of Brandenburg-Bayreuth.
 He was 26 years older than she was, and their marriage was childless.
-Frederick did have a daughter from his first marriage, Margravine Elisabeth Fredericka Sophie of Brandenburg-Bayreuth, who was five years older than Sophie Caroline.
+While not considered a beauty, Sophie was considered witty, educated, and charming.
+Frederick had a daughter from his first marriage, who was five years older than Sophie Caroline.
+Their marriage had been contracted due to the threat of the Margraviate falling to Prussia, had Frederick no sons.

 Frederick died on 26 February 1763.
 Without any male issue, he was succeeded on his death by his uncle, Frederick Christian.

 Sophie Caroline died on 22 December 1817 at the age of 80.
 She never remarried.